scientific-python/scientific-python-hugo-theme/doc/content/getstarted.md

    cp -a themes/scientific-python-hugo-theme/doc/* .
    ```

-4. Test the site by running `make serve`.
-The command's output should include a line like:
+4. Test the site:

    ```
+   $ make serve
+   ...
    Web Server is available at http://localhost:1313/ (bind address 127.0.0.1)
    ```

-   Load that URL in your browser, and you should see the theme's documentation page, which indicates that the site compiled successfully, and you can now customize it with your own content.
+   Load that URL in your browser.
+If you see the theme's documentation page, the site compiled successfully and you can customize it with your own content.

 ## Develop your site

-Now you may proceed to develop your site by adding content and custom resources like CSS or JavaScript.
+Proceed to develop your site by adding content and custom resources like CSS or JavaScript.

-As you work, a live preview of your site is available via `make serve`.
+The web server started with `make serve` will recompile your site every time it changes, and automatically refresh the browser.

-### Customization
+### Content

+Place Markdown files in `./contents/`.
+Also see the [Hugo documentation](https://gohugo.io/content-management/organization/).

-#### `config.yaml`
+### `config.yaml`

-The main configuration file is `config.yaml`, in the repository's root directory.
+Your site configuration file is `./config.yaml`.
 It is used to set the name of the site, configure navigation bars, etc.

-For examples of what's possible by editing this file, see these repositories which also use this theme: [scientific-python.org](https://github.com/scientific-python/scientific-python.org/blob/main/config.yaml), [numpy.org](https://github.com/numpy/numpy.org/blob/main/config.yaml.in), and [scipy.org](https://github.com/scientific-python/scientific-python.org/blob/main/config.yaml).
+Example `config.yaml` files can be seen in [scientific-python.org](https://github.com/scientific-python/scientific-python.org/blob/main/config.yaml), [numpy.org](https://github.com/numpy/numpy.org/blob/main/config.yaml.in), and [scipy.org](https://github.com/scientific-python/scientific-python.org/blob/main/config.yaml).

-#### CSS
+### CSS

-To customize styles, add CSS files to the `assets/css/` directory.
-It's recommended to put your customizations in a `custom.css` file, but you may add additional ones as well.
+To customize styles, add CSS files to the `./assets/css/` directory.
+It's recommended to put your customizations in a file named `custom.css`, but other `css` files added there will also be loaded.

-These files may use Hugo templates.
-For example, configuration variables from the `config.yaml` file may be accessed like `{{ .Site.Params.VARIABLE }}`.
+CSS files are compiled as Hugo templates, i.e. configuration variables from the `config.yaml` file can be accessed as `{{ .Site.Params.VARIABLE }}`.

-#### JavaScript
+### JavaScript

-Add custom JavaScript files to the `static/js/` directory with a `.js` extension.
+Add custom JavaScript files to the `./static/js/` directory with a `.js` extension.
 They will automatically be included in the built pages.

-## Build your site
+## Deploy your site

-To build your site for deployment, run `make html`.
-The generated files will be placed in the `public/` directory.
+Build your site for deployment with `make html`.
+The generated site is in `./public`.

 ## Next steps

-To learn about the features provided by this theme, see [features]({{< relref "features" >}}) and [shortcodes]({{< relref "shortcodes" >}}).
+Take a minute to learn about the [features]({{< relref "features" >}}) and [shortcodes]({{< relref "shortcodes" >}}) provided by the theme.